jacobwgillespie/dotfiles/config/keyboard/README.md

 3. Load `lofree.flow2.definition.json` as a custom definition (if not auto-detected)
 4. Import `lofree.layout.json` to apply the keymap
 5. After making changes, export the layout to update `lofree.layout.json`
+6. Run `./scripts/normalize-lofree-layout` before re-importing or committing the exported JSON

 ## Layout Overview